 Our program offers multiple opportunities for students to get actively and professionally involved in literary publishing, and we offer many opportunities for students to participate in all aspects of literary events programming.

 Our program brings prominent visiting writers of all kinds to campus each year through dozens of events, which include readings, craft talks, workshop visits, and more.
 These events include the annual Young Writers' Conference, where our students serve as organizers, workshop leaders, and editors of the conference's youth journal, Spectrum.
 It also includes the decades-old Fresno Poets' Association reading series, which features both poets and prose writers.
-Many also take part in events and projects organized by our student groups, such as the San Joaquin Literary Association, the Chicano Writers and Artists Association, and others.
+Many also take part in events and projects organized by our student groups, such as the Chicanx Writers and Artists Association, the San Joaquin Literary Association, and others.

 Our university has enjoyed a thriving graduate Creative Writing Program for more than forty years.
 The M.A. option was directed for many years by the late poet Philip Levine, a Pulitzer Prize winner and former U.S. poet laureate, and later by poet C.G.
 Hanzlicek, who supervised the program’s transition from M.A. to MFA in 1996.